iAnonymous3000/awesome-grapheneos-guide/README.md

 ## Best Practices and Tips

 - **Regular Updates:** Keep OS and apps updated.
-- **Customization:** Customize within GrapheneOS’s privacy and security framework.
+- **Customization:** Customize within GrapheneOS's privacy and security framework.
 - **App Selection:** Choose apps that align with privacy and security goals.

 ## Troubleshooting and Support